- Owners’ equity: capital stock, retained earnings, reserve,

 Scoring, credit analysis, connectors with financial information providers, credit limit workflows, etc. allow a full monitoring of the company's exposure and the adaptation of collection strategies accordingly.

 What is the balance sheet?

 This situation can be problematic because the company is dependent on short-term cash credit.
-Rhe renewal of these credit is not sure.
+The renewal of these credits is not certain.
 Therefore, the risk of failure increases with this dependence!
 It may be normal to have recourse to bank credit, but in reasonable proportions.